maciejmikosik/quackery/README.md

       }
     }

-Run it with junit test runner to see something like this.
+with junit test runner produces something like this

 ![JdkTest.png](main/doc/JdkTest.png "JdkTest.png")

-You can use built-in contracts or create your own.

 See [tutorial](main/doc/tutorial.md) for all features.